kaaproject/kaa/doc/Administration-guide/System-installation/Single-node-installation/index.md

 2015-09-23T16:39:35.455+0300 [initandlisten] waiting for connections on port 27017
 ```

-Configure database to start automatically when OS starts.
+Configure the database to start automatically when OS starts.

 ```
 $ sudo chkconfig mongod on